Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 Welcome!
 This guide will walk you through deploying Stirling-PDF for your organization, from initial installation to advanced configuration and scaling.

 :::tip For Organizations & Teams
 This guide is designed for server administrators deploying Stirling-PDF for teams, departments, or entire organizations.
-If you're interested in **Pro or Enterprise features** (SSO, advanced user management, priority support), we'll highlight upgrade paths throughout this guide.
+If you're interested in **paid plan features** (external database, Google Drive, SSO, advanced user management, priority support), we'll highlight upgrade paths throughout this guide.
 :::

 ---